 Topping off the brake fluid is quick and simple but there are a few precautions you should take.
 The last thing you want to do is get air or dirt into the fuel lines.

-Nex, remove the seal and inspect it for wear, cracks or tears.
+Next, remove the seal and inspect it for wear, cracks, or tears.
 Place it on a clean surface as well.
 Now pour a small amount of brake fluid into the reservoir until it is between the two indicator lines, closer to the top line, but do not fill it above the top line.

-It’s important that you DO NOT compress the brake lever when the reservoir cover is off and the bleeder valve is closed.
+It’s important that you DO NOT compress the brake system when the reservoir cover is off and the bleeder valve is closed.
 The compression of the brake calipers could cause the brake fluid to overflow out of the reservoir.
 Messy.
-Brake fluid is very corrosive and flamable.
+Brake fluid is very corrosive and flammable.

 Once the reservoir is topped off to the proper level, carefully replace the seal and the lid, and you’re done.
-It’s as simple as that, and only take a couple of minutes.
+It’s as simple as that, and only takes a couple of minutes.

 What Type of Brake Fluid Should You Use?

 DOT 3, DOT 4, DOT 5, DOT 5.1?
 Which one should you use?
 The main difference between these brake fluids is their boiling points.
 Motorcycle brakes function at high temperatures and you want to reduce the risk of boiling the brake fluid as much as possible.

 Usually, riders who demand high performance from their motorcycles will use a brake fluid with a higher boiling point.
 Those who race, or push their limits during a track day, will use their brakes heavily causing more heat.
 However, for a common or conservative street rider, the high boiling point is not as much of a factor.